-- generic parameters, which are configured under config>system>security>dot1x - port-specific parameters, which are configured under config>port>ethernet>dot1x
+- generic command options, which are configured under configure system security dot1x - port-specific command options, which are configured under configure port ethernet dot1x

 The following considerations apply:

 - If per-host authentication is not configured, the authentication of any host on the port provides access to the port for any device, even if only a single client has been authenticated. - 802.1x authentication can only be used to gain access to a pre-defined Service Access Point (SAP).
 It is not possible to dynamically select a service (such as a VPLS service) depending on the 802.1x authentication information. - If 802.1x access control is enabled and a high rate of 802.1x frames are received on a port, that port is blocked for a period of 5 minutes as a DoS protection mechanism.